-1. This document contains a copy of the Memorandum of Understanding (MoU) between the International Coffee Organization (ICO) and the International Women's Coffee Alliance (IWCA) to enhance the quality, strength and sustainability of the international coffee sector.
+1. This document contains a copy of a proposed Memorandum of Understanding between the International Coffee Organization and the International Women's Coffee Alliance, to enhance the quality, strength, and sustainability of the international coffee sector.
 This collaboration will take place under the 'Cooperation for Vision 2030' initiative.